• Skip to primary navigation

-Expert advice from an award-winning freelance journalist on how to write query letters that work.
+Expert advice from an award-winning freelance journalist on how to write pitches that sell.

 I’ve always been a big fan of watching how other people do things in order to learn.
-Which is why I highly recommend that if you want to understand query letters that work, read as many as you can.
+Which is why I highly recommend that if you want to understand how to write saleable pitches, read as many as you can.
+(Here are 9 of mine.)

 Take each individual query apart and you’ll start seeing certain patterns, certain styles, certain traits that they all seem to hit and make them query letters that work.

-Here I list six things that take your query from average to stellar.
-Your query letters will not always encompass all of these six traits but pack in at least two or three in each one you send out.
-More if you’re aiming for competitive publications that receive dozens, if not hundreds, of queries each week.
+In this article, I’ll list six things that take your query from average to stellar.
+Your query letters will not always encompass all six traits, but pack in at least two or three in each one you send out.
+More if you’re aiming for competitive publications that receive dozens, if not hundreds, of pitches each week.

 1. Personality

-Personality is hard to spot when it’s part of a piece of writing because it becomes such an intrinsic part of it, but also, unfortunately, very conspicuous in its absence.
+Personality is hard to spot in a piece of writing because it becomes such an intrinsic part of it, but is also, unfortunately, very conspicuous in its absence.

-Most queries, even by accomplished journalists, are dry information-bearing notes that come without any sense of who the person behind them is or wants to do.
-New writers are often afraid of showing their personality because they believe that it will mark them out as amateurs.
+Most pitches, even by accomplished journalists, are dry information-bearing notes that come with no sense of who the person behind them is or wants to do.
+New writers are often afraid of showing their personality because they believe it will mark them out as amateurs.
 That couldn’t be further from the truth.

 What it also does is make the writing easier for you.
 We each have a writing style that is unique to us and that flows more naturally from our fingertips.
 By allowing yourself to be true to your style, you make writing the query easier than if you were simply trying to copy how someone else writes.